-The graphical user interface (GUI) of CARTA is aimed to be flexible and user friendly to support a wide range of use cases, such as continuum image analysis, spectral line cube analysis, or polarization cube analysis, etc. In this section, we introduce the GUI and provide examples for you to get familiar with layout configuration via mouse actions.
-Examples on how to interact with images, regions and charts are provided as well.
+The CARTA graphical user interface (GUI) is designed to be flexible and user-friendly, supporting a variety of use cases such as continuum image analysis, spectral line cube analysis, polarization cube analysis, and catalog analysis.
+This section introduces the GUI and provides examples to familiarize you with layout configuration via mouse actions and how to interact with images, regions, and charts.

 The CARTA GUI has different components:

 - Widget (floating)

 The main browser window consists of a set of docked widgets.
 Multiple docked widgets can be stacked and share the same space.
 In this case, inactive widgets are displayed as tabs.
 For example, the above figure shows six docked widgets in the main browser window.
 Among them, two docked widgets share the same space as tabs in the bottom-left part of the GUI.
 A docked widget (i.e., a tab) may be detached to become a floating widget by clicking the “pin” button at the top-right corner of the widget.
 The GUI layout is highly configurable via mouse and is reusable.
 Please refer to the section Configuring the layout for details.